-19.13.
+20.11.
 See Appendix 1 for detailed information on Level 4 restrictions.

-20. Definitions - for the purposes of this guidance
+21. Definitions - for the purposes of this guidance

-- 20.1.
+- 21.1.
 'Organised sporting or physical activity' refers to activities which are undertaken in a structured and managed way following specific rules and guidance of relevant SGBs, local authorities or businesses who in turn have fully applied related Scottish Government and sportscotland guidance.
-All organised activity should be overseen by a Covid Officer with documented risk assessments undertaken and mitigating actions put in place to ensure the health, safety and welfare of participants, coaches and officials. - 20.2.
-Contact sport or activity is defined as "a sport or activity in which the participants necessarily come into bodily contact or as a matter of course encroach within 2m of one another" such as Judo, Netball and Basketball. - 20.3.
+All organised activity should be overseen by a Covid Officer with documented risk assessments undertaken and mitigating actions put in place to ensure the health, safety and welfare of participants, coaches and officials. - 21.2.
+Contact sport or activity is defined as "a sport or activity in which the participants necessarily come into bodily contact or as a matter of course encroach within 2m of one another" such as Judo, Netball and Basketball. - 21.3.
 Non-contact sport or activity is defined as "a sport or activity in which the participants are physically separated by playing rules such as to make it difficult for them to make physical contact during an activity.
-Examples include Tennis, Cricket, Boccia and Curling. - 20.4.
-Sports competition refers to where participants or teams compete against different opponents as part of an organised league or competition. - 20.5.
-Adult 'group' sport or activity refers to adults, who take part in organised sport or physical activity, where the number of participants is larger than allowed under normal household rules. - 20.6.
+Examples include Tennis, Cricket, Boccia and Curling. - 21.4.
+Sports competition is defined as "any amateur participation sport, contest or race involving individual participants or teams who regularly compete against opponents as part of an organised SGB, league, local authority or club activity." - 21.5.
+Sports event is defined as "an organised gathering or activity of limited duration that brings people together for the primary purpose of participating in the one-off sporting activity such as a marathon, triathlon etc." For the benefit of this guidance professional sport with spectators is regarded as a sports event not competition. - 21.6.
+Adult 'group' sport or activity refers to adults, who take part in organised sport or physical activity, where the number of participants is larger than allowed under normal household rules. - 21.7.
 Indoor individual exercise refers to non-contact recreational sport or physical activity which follows household rule numbers.
 This includes gym use, 1:1 personal training, swimming, ice skating and indoor snowsports activity where physical distancing can be maintained.